Cha Cha Dance History

 The Cha-Cha-Cha dance was introduced to the US in 1954, and by 1959, the dance had grown to become the most popular of Latin American dances.
 The Cha-Cha-Cha dance then spread across the world and inspired numerous competitions still running to date.

 Cha-Cha-Cha or Cha Cha is a lively dance with African influences that developed in Cuba after World War II.
 Since its inception in the 1950s, Cha-Cha-Cha dance remains one of the most famous of Latin dances performed in social halls and competitions across the world.
-The Cha Cha dance is renowned as a fun, flirtatious, lively and energetic dance and it is a preference for both professional and non-professional dancers.
+The Cha Cha is renowned as a fun, flirtatious, lively and energetic and it is a preference for both professional and non-professional dancers.

 The Cha Cha dance has inspired many dance variations across the world.
-The dance has stood the test of time and has been the dominant Latin America pop rhythm for nearly 50 years.
+It has stood the test of time and has been the dominant Latin America pop rhythm for nearly 50 years.
 The dance has also inspired generations of Cha-Cha-Cha music since it was first popularized by Enrique Jorrin.
 Cha Cha music is also one of the most famous of Latin music, notable for its fast tempo and lively beats.
 In Latin America, Cha Cha dance is more than a social dance, but it is also a cultural symbol.

 Work cited: By Benjamin Elisha Sawe April 25, 2017 World Atlas.com